High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439) and National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, and \#U01MH116925).
+This material is based upon work partially supported by Meta, National Science Foundation awards 1722822 and 1750439, and National Institutes of Health awards R01MH125740, R01MH132225, R01MH096951 and R21MH130767.
 PPL is partially supported by a Facebook PhD Fellowship and a Carnegie Mellon University's Center for Machine Learning and Health Fellowship.
-RS is partially supported by NSF IIS1763562 and ONR Grant N000141812861.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, National Institutes of Health, Facebook, Carnegie Mellon University's Center for Machine Learning and Health, or Office of Naval Research, and no official endorsement should be inferred.
-We are extremely grateful to Aida Nematzadeh, Lisa Anne Hendricks, and students in Louis-Philippe Morency's and Ruslan Salakhutdinov's research groups, especially Martin Ma, Chaitanya Ahuja, Volkan Cirik, Peter Wu, Amir Zadeh, Alex Wilf, Victoria Lin, Dong Won Lee, Torsten W\"{o}rtwein, and Tiffany Min for helpful discussions and feedback on initial versions of this paper.
-Finally, we would also like to acknowledge NVIDIA's GPU support.
+RS is supported in part by ONR N000141812861, ONR N000142312368 and DARPA/AFRL FA87502321015.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF, NIH, Meta, Carnegie Mellon University’s Center for Machine Learning and Health, ONR, DARPA, or AFRL, and no official endorsement should be inferred.
+We are extremely grateful to the action editor and reviewers for their helpful discussions and feedback.
+Finally, we would also like to acknowledge NVIDIA’s GPU support.

 { }